boxfrommars/rutorika-laravel-html/README.md

 <script src="/vendor/rutorika/form/build/js/vendor.js"></script>
 <script src="/vendor/rutorika/form/build/js/scripts.js"></script>
 ```
-> Note. this script doesn't contain Jquery or Bootstrap scripts, you should add them by yourself.
+> Note: This scripts doesn't contain Jquery script or Bootstrap style, you should add them by yourself.
+(Note that Bootstrap js script doesn't required)

 If you use map fields differ then osm or bing (google or yandex), you should add scripts for that map apis